6 Reasons why your vape device is leaking. (How to Fix and Prevent It)

 Exceeding the wattage range of the coil will cause it to overheat your liquid and will reduce the coil's ability to keep your e-liquid where it should be as well as drastically reducing its lifespan.

 Equally important is making sure that you take frequent breaks between your vaping sessions.
-Vaping non-stop or “chain vaping” can cause your device to overheat your e-liquid resulting in a leak or worse; a mouthful of hot vape juice.
+Vaping non-stop or 'chain vaping' can cause your device to overheat your e-liquid resulting in a leak or worse; a mouthful of hot vape juice.

 Conclusion

 Most pods and tanks are designed with a strong focus on being anti-leak, which, together with these steps will greatly reduce the likelihood of a leak.
 If you are experiencing a persistent issue with a device you purchased at Vape Superstore, please feel free to contact our support team who will be more than happy to assist.
+Please also take a look at our Ultimate Beginner Vaping Guide for a deep dive into the world of vaping.

 Related Guides